dwhall/HeyMac/HeyMacProtocol.md

   <dt><strong>S</strong></dt>
   <dd>Source Address:  If 1, the Source Address is present in the header.
-  If the Source Address is not present, the Source Address may be derived from the source in the NLH.
+  If the Source Address is not present, the Source Address may be derived from the source in the NET layer.
-  If the Source Address is not present and there is no source information in the NLH, the Source Address is assumed to be the Root address (0x0000).
+  If the Source Address is not present and there is no source information in the NET layer, the Source Address is assumed to be the Root address (0x0000).
   </dd>

   <dt><strong>P</strong></dt>